devshittu/receeve-frontend-challenge/README.md

 yarn test:unit --watch
 ```

-For you to see the full navigation items i.e [Dashboard](http://localhost:8080/) and the [Accounts](http://localhost:8080/accounts) page you need to sign in to gain access.
+For you to see the full navigation items i.e the [Dashboard](http://localhost:8080/dashboard) and the [Accounts](http://localhost:8080/accounts) page you need to sign in to gain access.
 You can
 always [Sign in](http://localhost:8080/signin) with the following details:
 ````
 Email: karina@receeve.com
 Password: 12345678
 ````
+Please do note that localStorage api was used in the implementation of the fake authentication mechanism.
+This is so because, of the time constraints